Do you struggle to get your kids to listen… and obey without turning into the mom version of the Green Man?

 I thought it did because when I talked normally, no one ever moved.
 Until I broke out in a nice yell.
 That’s only partially true because they simply learned to respond to the yelling.

-Not only does disciplining when you’re angry undermine your authority.
-You’re also teaching your child how to have lose and untamed emotions by watching you.
+Not only does disciplining when you’re angry undermine your authority, you’re also teaching your child how to have loose and untamed emotions by watching you.
 Ouch!

 Yelling like a lunatic and saying hurtful things to your children can have lasting consequences.
 And whether they tell you or not, those words run deep.